La Barkley Marathons, course mythique du Tennessee, incarne une vision libre et radicale de la course à pied, profondément liée à l’esprit Spiridon.

 But as a thread.

-A thread that connects the popular history of running, the first struggles for running freely, the trails, the mountains, the pioneers, the women and men who refused to let others decide for them what a reasonable race was.
+A thread that connects the popular history of running, the first struggles to run freely, the trails, the mountains, the pioneers, the women and men who refused to let others decide for them what a reasonable race was.

 The Barkley is not a reasonable race.